SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

       will be applied.
     - Such stabilization windows should be set depending on typical load patterns in your
-        cluster: not being too aggressive in reacting to increased load will allow you to achieve cost savings, but has the disadvantage of a delayed reaction load spike turns out to be sustained.
+        cluster: not being too aggressive in reacting to increased load will allow you to achieve cost savings, but has the disadvantage of a delayed reaction if the load spike turns out to be sustained.

 - The duration of any typical/expected sustained ramp-up period, and the RPS increase rate